adeyisegun/we_rate_dog/README.md

 Project Summary: Data Wrangling and Analysis of @dog_rates Twitter Archive The project focuses on data wrangling, analysis, and visualization of the tweet archive from the popular Twitter account @dog_rates, also known as WeRateDogs.
 This account is known for its humorous dog ratings, with ratings typically having a denominator of 10 and numerators often exceeding 10.
-The project utilizes Python and its libraries, along with SQL, to gather data from various sources, assess its quality and tidiness, and perform data wrangling.
+The project utilizes Python and its libraries, to gather data from various sources, assess its quality and tidiness, and perform data wrangling.

 Project Objectives:
 Gather data from multiple sources, including the provided tweet archive from WeRateDogs.